Skip to main content

 Q What should a tenant do if the landlord refuses to provide receipts?

-Start by asking in writing, an email or text creates its own record.
-If the landlord still refuses and rent is being paid in cash, consider switching to bank transfer so payments are automatically documented.
-Keep your own log of dates and amounts.
-If disputes later arise about arrears or deposit deductions, this paper trail can be extremely valuable, especially at a deposit scheme adjudication.
+Start by asking in writing — an email or text creates its own record.
+If you pay rent weekly, remind the landlord of the statutory rent book requirement under the Landlord and Tenant Act 1985; if you pay monthly, there's no equivalent statutory right, so switching to bank transfer (if you're currently paying cash) so payments are automatically documented is a practical fix.
+Keep your own log of dates and amounts either way.
+If disputes later arise about arrears or deposit deductions, this paper trail can be extremely valuable, including at a deposit scheme adjudication.

 Q How long should rent receipts be kept?

-A good rule of thumb is at least six years, which aligns with the standard limitation period for bringing contractual claims in England and Wales.
-Landlords with ongoing tax responsibilities may need to keep records for longer depending on HMRC requirements, so it's worth checking current guidance on gov.uk.
+A good rule of thumb is at least six years, which aligns with the standard limitation period for bringing a claim for breach of a simple contract in England and Wales under section 5 of the Limitation Act 1980.
+Landlords with ongoing tax responsibilities may need to keep records for longer — check current HMRC guidance on GOV.UK.
 Digital copies stored securely are generally acceptable alongside or instead of paper versions.

-Q Can a letting agent issue receipts on the landlord's behalf?
+Q Can a letting agent issue receipts or a rent book on the landlord's behalf?

 Yes, and this is very common.
-Where an agent collects rent, their receipt carries the same weight as one from the landlord directly, provided it clearly states who the agent is acting for.
-Tenants should make sure the agent's receipt identifies the property, the period, and the amount, so it remains useful evidence if the managing agent later changes or the tenancy ends.
+Where an agent collects rent, their receipt or rent book carries the same weight as one from the landlord directly, provided it clearly states who the agent is acting for.
+Tenants should make sure it identifies the property, the period, and the amount, so it remains useful evidence if the managing agent later changes or the tenancy ends.

 Q Does a rent receipt replace a tenancy agreement?